PRTG/PythonMiniProbe/README.md

 PythonMiniProbe
 ===============

+Current Status: BETA
+MiniProbe POC for PRTG Network Monitor written in Python which accesses the MiniProbe Interface on the PRTG Core Server.

 Build Status
 ------------
 [![Build Status](https://travis-ci.org/PaesslerAG/PythonMiniProbe.svg?branch=development)](https://travis-ci.org/PaesslerAG/PythonMiniProbe)

 IMPORTANT: Major changes in this branch.
-Do NOT use in production!
-Might not work properly!
+Please see Migration Howto below!
 Installation for this branch
 ----------------------------
 - Install python-dev and build-essential (or at least gcc) packages